What’s new on Netflix in July 2020 – all the shows and movies coming soon

 Friday 3rd July

-JU-ON: Origins season 1 Japanese horror series about a paranormal investigator who obsessively searches for a cursed home.

-Mission: Impossible – Fallout The most recent – and much acclaimed – entry in the long running action franchise, with Tom Cruise returning as Ethan Hunt.

-The Baby-Sitters Club season 1 A modern update of Ann M. Martin’s beloved books with a cast which includes Alicia Silverstone.
+The Baby-Sitters Club season 1 A modern update of Ann M Martin’s beloved books with a cast that includes Alicia Silverstone

 the call you've been waiting for. #BabysittersClub coming July 3! pic.twitter.com/2zxelNcHRR